-- Develop a comprehensive plan to achieve your academic and professional goals
+- Develop a comprehensive plan to help students achieve academic and professional goals